Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 This is a very cursory overview of the tools I use the most in a Python project.
 If there is need/interest, we can cover them in more detail at a later date:

 1. ***[PyCharm](https://www.jetbrains.com/pycharm/):*** This is a full featured [integrated development environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 It includes editors, project management (technical, not business admin), debuggers, and so on.

-As for many such "pro" level tools, it is highly customizable.
+	1. As for many such "pro" level tools, it is highly customizable.
 It makes complex tasks easy (and some would say, vice versa).

-It is on a par with [Apple's Xcode](https://developer.apple.com/xcode/) and [Microsoft's Visual Studio](https://visualstudio.microsoft.com).
+	2. PyCharm is on a par with [Apple's Xcode](https://developer.apple.com/xcode/) and [Microsoft's Visual Studio](https://visualstudio.microsoft.com).

+	3. The free "community version" is very capable.
+If you do use it on a continual basis, you may find that there are features that require the paid version.
+The individual license is very reasonable: $89/year.

 2. ***[GitHub](https://github.com/):*** GitHub is an online means of sharing *versioned* project materials.
 It is one of the many cloud versions of the popular [git source control system](https://git-scm.com).
 It has features to support parallel work on the code by different team members and even separate teams in a controlled, yet flexible manner.